alastria/alastria-identity-entity/spFrontend/README.md

 ### Installation and Deployment 🔧

-The first step open a terminal inside the proyect and go to chamaleon-front folder
+The first step open a terminal inside the proyect and go to spFrontend folder
 ```
 cd spFrontend
 ```